 You may be unsure of whether surgery is the right option for you.
-We asked Rachel Lefebvre, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and hand surgeon at the USC Department of Orthopaedic Surgery at Keck Medicine of USC, to weigh in on these questions:
+We asked Rachel Lefebvre, MD, an orthopedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopedic surgery at the Keck School of Medicine of USC, to weigh in on these questions:

 - How do you know if the issue is carpal tunnel or something else?

 “Often hearing about your symptoms and performing a physical exam are enough to tell us if the problem is carpal tunnel or something else.
 Sometimes we need additional tests — like a nerve connection study — to understand the severity and learn if there are other nerve problems contributing to your symptoms.

 - Will surgery cure my carpal tunnel syndrome?

 “Surgery is a reliable way to stop the compression of the nerve.
 Patients with less severe carpal tunnel syndrome often have pain relief, better sensation and less night time awakenings after the surgery.
 If carpal tunnel syndrome has been going on for a while and is advanced, we may still recommend surgery.
 But in severe cases, the goal of surgery is to stop the progression of nerve injury.
 This means that numbness and weakness may be permanent but will not progress further after surgery releases the pressure on the nerve.”